v12technology/fluxtion/README.md

    * Event A: Node 1, Node 2, Node 3 Node 4, Node 11
    * Event B: Node 10, Node 11

-## Motivation
-Fluxtion is a tool for generating high performance event stream processing applications.
-The ideas behind Fluxtion have been used extensively in the low latency high frequency trading space, where low response time for complex calculation graphs is the main requirement.

-Uniquely among stream process applications Fluxtion interjects in the standard build process and seamlessly adds a second compiler stage.
-The generated code is optimised for performance and low memory usage.

-If you need to process multiple event types, each with a unique execution path, producing multiple outputs, Fluxtion is for you.
-It will reduce your development time, ease your maintenance and cut your processing costs.

-A maven plugin is provided that integrates the Fluxtion generator into a standard developer build process.
-[Quick start](https://github.com/v12technology/fluxtion-quickstart/blob/master/README.md) example fliuxtion java wc, faster than unix wc.

 ## Philosophy
 We generate code and not byte code for several reasons: